 Technical standards describe the non-academic qualifications required for entrance to, continuation in, and graduation with an Associate in Applied Science (AAS) degree in Nursing from SUNY Delhi.
 Candidates must be able to meet these minimum standards with or without reasonable accommodation for successful completion of certificate/degree requirements.
 Candidates must have abilities and skills in five areas: 1) observation; 2) communication; 3) motor; 4) intellectual-conceptual, integrative and quantitative; and 5) behavioral, emotional, and interpersonal abilities.

 Progression and Graduation

 Academic qualifications for program progression include a C+ in each nursing course, and a C in all other required courses.
-The State Education Department requires that minimum academic standards be achieved.
+The New York State Education Department requires that minimum academic standards be achieved.
 The faculty believes the minimum standard is a C+ in nursing.

 Bachelor's: Dual Degree

 Dual degree progression policy is available on the Vancko Hall Dual Degree Advisement site.
 The progression policy is based on whether the student is pre- or post-licensure.